Montpellier, a breeding ground for the agriculture of tomorrow

-With an eye to the South, 2,500 researchers in Montpellier are inventing the agricultural models of tomorrow, between the rediscovery of ancestral techniques and the contribution of new technologies. new technologies.
+With their eyes turned toward the South, 2,500 researchers in Montpellier are inventing the agricultural models of tomorrow, combining the rediscovery of ancestral techniques with the contribution new technologies.

 Jean-Luc Maeght © IRD